Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Adding all the index sizes together plus a little padding results in 3.5GB per day.
 We will use this as our baseline for tuning our settings.

-The first setting to consider is the ``shards`` setting shown in the global pillar above.
-Elastic recommends keeping shard size under 50GB for optimal performance.
-Therefore, if you have shards that are greater than 50GB, you will want to increase your shard count until you are under 50GB per shard.
-Please note that changing this setting will not apply to existing indices, only new indices going forward.

-Next, let's look at the ``close`` setting shown in the global pillar above.
+Let's look at the ``close`` setting shown in the global pillar above.
 This setting configures :ref:`curator` to close any index older than the value given.
 The more indices are open, the more heap is required.
 Having too many open indices can lead to performance issues.
-There are many factors that determine your amount of days you can have in an open state, so this is a good setting to adjust specific to your environment.
+There are many factors that determine the number of days you can have in an open state, so this is a good setting to adjust specific to your environment.

 The ``delete`` setting shown in the global pillar above configures :ref:`curator` to delete an index older than the value given.
 Curator can only delete closed indices so please make sure closed is set to a smaller value than delete!